imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 TextMagicApi apiInstance = new TextMagicApi();
 File file = new File("/path/to/file.txt"); // File | File containing contacts in csv or xls(x) formats
 String column = "\"0:firstName;1:lastName;3:phone;4:email\""; // String | Import file column mapping.
 String must contain substrings of mapping in format `columnNumber:field` glued by `;`.
 For example: `0:firstName;1:lastName;3:phone;4:email` where value before `:` is a number of column in file, value after `:` is a field of newly created contact or ID of custom field.
 Numbers of columns begins from zero.
 Allowed built-in contact fields: `firstName`, `lastName`, `phone`, `email`.
 Existing of `phone` mapping is required.
-Integer listId = 364; // Integer | List ID contacts will be imported to.
+Integer listId = null; // Integer | List ID contacts will be imported to.
 Ignored if `listName` is specified.
 String listName = "\"A new list\""; // String | List name.
 This list will be created during import.
 If such name is already taken, an ordinal (1, 2, ...) will be added to the end.
 Ignored if `listId` is specified. try {
     ResourceLinkResponse result = apiInstance.importContacts(file, column, listId, listName);